Maryland Food Bank: Community Tools and Resources

-The Maryland Food Bank provides a range of online tools and resources to support individuals facing food insecurity and to inform the broader community about the issue of hunger in Maryland.

 Find Food Search Tool

 The Maryland Food Bank's Find Food tool is an interactive map designed to connect individuals and families in need with nearby food assistance programs.
-Users can search by address or zip code to locate food pantries, soup kitchens, meal programs for children, and other partner organizations.
-The tool provides essential information such as location, contact details, operating hours, and specific services offered.
+Users can locate food pantries, soup kitchens, meal programs for children, and other partner organizations.
 This resource aims to simplify the process for individuals seeking immediate food assistance in their communities.

 Maryland Hunger Map

 The Maryland Hunger Map is a data visualization tool that offers a comprehensive view of food insecurity across the state.
 This interactive map utilizes various data layers, including food insecurity rates, poverty levels, unemployment rates, and ALICE (Asset Limited, Income Constrained, Employed) data, to illustrate the prevalence and characteristics of hunger at different geographic levels.
 The map also displays the reach of the Maryland Food Bank's distribution network and the locations of partner organizations.

 Research

 The Maryland Food Bank publishes research reports and data briefs to further inform the public and stakeholders about the state of food insecurity in Maryland.
 They cover specific aspects of hunger, analyze trends, and highlight the impact of the food bank's programs and broader economic factors.